kmacdonald06/language-translator/customizing.md

 - Training data format: [TMX](#creating-tmx-files) (UTF-8 encoded)
 - Minimum number of translation pairs: 5,000
 - Maximum file size: 250 MB
+- You can submit multiple parallel corpus files by repeating the `parallel_corpus` multipart form parameter as long as the cumulative size of the files doesn't exceed 250 MB.

 ### Parallel corpus example